All Episodes

 Five minutes after you've left, you post where you are after you've left.

-And then when you get where you're going next spot, then you tell everybody what a wonderful night you had, and all of your friends are supposedly reading this desperate to know everything that you've done in your trip to the art house.
+And all of your friends are supposedly reading this desperate to know everything that you've done in your trip to the art house.

-And then the the app is heralded as a great way for your friends to find out cool places for you to go.
+And then the app is heralded as a great way for your friends to find out cool places for you to go.

 Because then as you're there, when you've gotten where you're going, then you rate the place that you're at.

-I mean, it's just it never stops.
+I mean, it just never stops.

-And this is a huge, huge app on many uh uh mobile format services systems, and it just boggles my mind.
+And this is a huge, huge app on many mobile format services, systems.

 And now here's Facebook.